VicMosojeda/app_downloader_tk/README.md

 [![V1](donwloader.png)](video.mp4)

-# 🎵 Downloader GUI - App para descargar MP3 y MP4
+# 🎵 Downloader GUI - App to Download MP3 and MP4

-Aplicación de escritorio para Windows que permite descargar audios en MP3 o videos en MP4 desde plataformas como YouTube, usando una interfaz gráfica amigable.
+Desktop application for Windows that allows you to download MP3 audio or MP4 video from platforms like YouTube, using a user-friendly graphical interface.

-## 📦 Qué hace
+## 📦 Features

-- ✅ Descarga **audios (MP3)** o **videos (MP4)** desde una URL.
+- ✅ Download **audio (MP3)** or **video (MP4)** from a URL.
-- ✅ Interfaz sencilla e intuitiva.
+- ✅ Simple and intuitive interface.
-- ✅ No necesita instalación de Python.
+- ✅ No need to install Python.
-- ✅ Permite elegir la carpeta donde se guardarán los archivos.
+- ✅ Lets you choose the destination folder.
-- ✅ Soporte para múltiples sitios gracias a `yt-dlp`.
+- ✅ Supports multiple sites thanks to `yt-dlp`.

-## 🖥️ Requisitos
+## 🖥️ Requirements

-- Sistema operativo: **Windows 10/11**
+- Operating System: **Windows 10/11**
-- FFmpeg incluido en el ejecutable (si no es así, asegúrate de tenerlo en tu PATH)
+- FFmpeg is included in the executable (if not, make sure it's in your PATH)

-## 🚀 Cómo usar
+## 🚀 How to Use

-1. Ejecuta el archivo `Downloader.exe` haciendo doble clic.
+1. Run the `Downloader.exe` file by double-clicking it.
-2. Pega el enlace del video o audio.
+2. Paste the video or audio link.
-3. Selecciona el formato que deseas:
+3. Choose the format you want:
-   - 🎶 MP3 → solo el audio
+   - 🎶 MP3 → audio only
-   - 🎥 MP4 → video completo
+   - 🎥 MP4 → full video
-4. Haz clic en **Seleccionar carpeta** para indicar dónde guardar el archivo.
+4. Click **Select folder** to choose where to save the file.
-5. Presiona **Descargar** y espera el mensaje de éxito.
+5. Press **Download** and wait for the success message.

-## 📁 Archivos incluidos
+## 📁 Included Files

 Downloader/
 ├── Downloader.exe
 ├── DMownloader.ico
 └── README.md

-> Puedes mover la carpeta a cualquier lugar, solo asegúrate de que el `.exe` y el ícono estén juntos (si lo usas).
+> You can move the folder anywhere, just make sure the `.exe` and the icon file stay together (if you're using it).

-## ❗ Nota importante
+## ❗ Important Note

-- Si ves errores relacionados con FFmpeg, asegúrate de que esté correctamente configurado o integrado.
+- If you see errors related to FFmpeg, make sure it’s correctly configured or bundled.
-- El ícono (`DMownloader.ico`) es opcional pero puede mejorar la apariencia del programa.
+- The icon (`DMownloader.ico`) is optional but improves the visual appearance of the program.

-## 📜 Licencia
+## 📜 License

-Este software está licenciado bajo la MIT License.
-Eres libre de usarlo, modificarlo y distribuirlo.
+This software is licensed under the MIT License.
+You are free to use, modify, and distribute it.

 ---

-¡Gracias por usar Downloader!
-Si tienes sugerencias o errores que reportar, no dudes en contribuir o contactarme.
+Thank you for using Downloader!
+If you have suggestions or issues to report, feel free to contribute or contact me.